Modern charms for retro souls

 Haute couture greeting cards

 My Monkeyshine adventure first started with a small range of intensively hand-made cards.
-Back then, I went by the name Hit the Spot — cards that hit the spot, ahem — featuring labels stitched into the spine of the card, a concept inspired in a moment of madness when I was idly toying with the fashion tab sewn into the side of my favourite cardigan.
+Back then, I went by the name Hit the Spot — cards that hit the spot, ahem — featuring labels stitched into the spine of the card; a concept inspired in a moment of madness when I was idly toying with the fashion tab sewn into the side of my favourite cardigan.
 Not being much of a writer — I get a tummy ache just at the thought of writing a simple thank you note — I surmised that if I made an unusual card that embodied substance and style, it would compensate for the paucity of words contained therein!

 Since those early days, Monkeyshine cards have evolved into a combination of the printed and hand crafted.
 The printing is either done commercially (for my tabbed cards) or in-house, by the indefatigable Lulu, my Epson professional series art printer.
 With her insistence on crisp, archival quality, high longevity prints with eye-popping colour, Lulu is definitely the Leading Lady of team Monkeyshine.

-Contemporary jewellery with retro soul
+Contemporary jewellery with sprightly style

 My brooches are delicately engraved with retro-esque patterns inspired by my cards, life, the universe and everything in between.
-Many of them are patterned animals (rabbits, sheep, cows, sausage dogs and platypus feature quite prominently in my range so far, with more to join the Monkeyshine menagerie soon) and I love seeing how each pattern breathes life and character into my creatures.
+Many of them are patterned animals (rabbits, sheep, cows, birds, sausage dogs and platypus feature quite prominently in my range so far, with more to join the Monkeyshine menagerie soon) and I love seeing how each pattern breathes life and character into my creatures.
 I’ve also created a line of simple, bold shapes for those who like my patterns but might not want them in animal form.

 When I’m not monkeying about, I weave baskets out of telephone-wire, which strangely enough combines well with another favourite pursuit, bushwalking (aka hiking) in the Tasmanian wilderness.
 Since My Beloved is a botanist (a lichenologist, to be specific), he tends to spend quite a bit of time at our bushwalking destinations looking at lichens, so I started taking my baskets along and weaving while I wait.
 We’re often on top of a mountain or somewhere with lovely views so it can be wonderfully meditative.
 As I usually give the baskets as gifts, I started creating a little story book of photos of everywhere each basket has been, hence the monikers “extreme weaving” and “well travelled baskets” that you’ll see peppered about on my blog and my facebook page.
 I also have a blog entirely dedicated to my weaving, weavingwild.com, where I show work-in-progress photos of my baskets out and about on my bushwalks and travels.